 What is a Maintenance State Implementation Plan?

-There are 14 areas in Washington where we worked with local clean air agencies and communities to reduce air pollution and returned those areas to meeting air quality standards.
+There are 14 areas in Washington where we worked with local clean air agencies and communities to reduce air pollution and return those areas to meeting national air quality standards.

-When an area does not meet EPA's air quality standards, the area is classified as in "nonattainment."
-When an area comes back into compliance with federal standards, we ask EPA to re-classify the area as in attainment and in maintenance.
+When an area does not meet national air quality standards, the area is classified by EPA as in "nonattainment."
+When an area returns to meeting national air quality standards, we ask EPA to re-classify the area as in attainment and in maintenance.

-Once an area is in maintenance status, the federal Clean Air Act requires that states implement a Maintenance State Implementation Plan.
-A maintenance plan includes strategies to make sure a community continues to meet federal standards for 20 years.
+Once an area is in maintenance status, the federal Clean Air Act requires states to implement a Maintenance State Implementation Plan.
+A maintenance plan includes strategies to keep meeting national air quality standards in that area for 20 years.

 A Maintenance State Implementation Plan includes: